Is Your Baby or Toddler Throwing Food?

 Why does my toddler throw food?

 Older children, starting around 18 months, throw food for a variety of reasons.
-1. They might not be hungry.
-2. it’s an appropriate developmental stage during which children are exploring food using all their senses, including touch.
-3. Because they can!
-And they may be trying to get your attention, or test the limits (especially if they’re two year olds!).
+First, they might not be hungry.
+Second, it’s an appropriate developmental stage during which children are exploring food using all their senses, including touch.
+Third, because they can!
+Forth, they may be trying to get your attention.
+Last, they want to test the limits (especially if they’re two year olds!).

 How can I prevent it?